AmirMustafa/IP-Address-Tracker-PHP/README.md

 Many a times in the project in delivery pages, developers need to know the IP Address for tracking the location, country, city and so on.<br><br>
-Through this IP code you will be able get visitor's IP Address, country, country code, city, Latitudes and longitudes.
+Through this IP code you will be able get visitor's IP Address, country, country code, city, postal code, latitudes and longitudes.

 ## Installation